This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Work with an ostomy specialist:

 An ostomy specialist can provide more information on how to care for your ileostomy.
-He will help select the right size and type of pouch for your ileostomy to prevent problems.
+He or she will help select the right size and type of pouch for your ileostomy to prevent problems.
 You may need a different size pouch after your stoma heals.
-He will also know how and where to get the supplies you need, and which supplies are best.
+He or she will also know how and where to get the supplies you need, and which supplies are best.

 Wound and stoma care:

-Ask your surgeon or ostomy specialist for more information about the following ileostomy care steps:
+Ask your healthcare provider or ostomy specialist for more information about the following ileostomy care steps:

 - Carefully wash your incision wound and stoma with warm water.
 If you use soap, make sure to rinse it off well.
-Dry the area and put on new, clean bandages as directed and when you change your pouch.
+Dry the area and put on new, clean bandages as directed and when you change your bag.
 Change your bandages when they get wet or dirty.
-Ask your PHP or surgeon for more information on ileostomy care.
+Ask your ostomy specialist or healthcare provider for more information on ileostomy care.

-- Empty your pouch when it is 1/3 to 1/2 full.
+- Empty your bag when it is 1/3 to 1/2 full.
 If your pouch is too full, it may become heavy and pull on your skin.

 - Follow the directions given to you for care of an internal reservoir.
 You may need to empty the reservoir 3 to 4 times each day.
 Empty bowel contents with a thin tube.
 Do not use medicines that contain wax.
 The wax can build up in the pouch and block your stoma.
-Ask your PHP or surgeon if you are taking any medicines that contain wax.
+Ask your or healthcare provider if you are taking any medicines that contain wax.

 - Carry extra supplies with you in case your bag leaks.
 Supplies may include extra pouches, skin protection products, or a change of clothing.